Gov. Gen. Julie Payette joins Bear Clan Patrol on first Manitoba visit

 Surrounded by dozens of volunteers dressed for the cold weather, Bear Clan Patrol executive director James Favel pointed to different houses and told Payette about experiences the Bear Clan Patrol had encountered.

-One street was known as a hot spot for drugs and sexual exploitation and another, just down the block from where Favel resides, was where 35-year-old who was fatally shot earlier this year.
+One street was known as a hot spot for drugs and sexual exploitation and another, just down the block from where Favel resides, was where a 35-year-old man was shot and killed earlier this year.

 Favel took a moment to show Payette a house on Stella Avenue.
 A young woman had overdosed there, Favel explained, and the family moved just down the block after the tragedy.
 A year later the woman’s mother was murdered.